aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 5. Client-side: Allow the user to sign in

 Our existing code already has a component where the user can supply their username and password to sign in.
-You can see this if you select the "Sign in" link on the top right of the home page (you'll need to be logged out first).
+You can see this if you select the "Sign in" link on the top right of the home page.

+If you're still logged in from registering, you'll need to delete the token from local storage to see the Sign In link (we haven't implemented the log out functionality yet).
+You can do this from the dev tools - either the `Application` tab on Chromium browsers, or the `Storage` tab on Firefox.

 In `client/components/SignIn.jsx`, you'll need to implement the `handleClick` function for the Sign In button.

 To send a signin request to the server from our `SignIn` component, you'll call the `signIn` function available from `authenticare/client`.
 You can [read the docs here](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/signIn.md).

-_Note: the `baseUrl` has already been imported for you at the top of the file._
+_Note: you'll need to send the `baseUrl` in an options object again - the `baseUrl` has already been imported for you at the top of the file._

 After the call to `signin`, we should redirect the user back to our home page (`'/'`).
 However, it would only make sense for that to happen if the user has actually been authenticated. _Hint: try the `isAuthenticated()` function from step 1._